BlackBeard085/x1console/README.md

 To get started with X1's The Black Pearl (or **X1 Console**), follow these steps:

+## Create a new user

+1. Create a new user for your Ubuntu system and give that user 'sudo'
+   ## Important: Please do not use usernames 'root' or 'admin'

 ### Console Installation

 1. Clone the repository and navigate to the directory: